 By default, the Object List pane displays up to 100 repository objects and their tags.
-Click repositor to the toolbar and choose one of:
+Click next to the licon on the toolbar and choose one of:

 - More Objects in the drop-down menu to display the next 100 objects that match the filter criteria. - All Objects in the drop-down menu to display all the objects that match the filter criteria.